stencila/stencila/python/README.md

 ### Types

-The `types` module contains representations of all types in the Stencila Schema.
+The `stencila_types.py` file contains representations of all types in the Stencila Schema.
+(This will be moved to separate modules in the future.)

 #### Object types

-Object types (aka product types) in the Stencila Schema are represented as a `dataclass`.
-At present the `__init__` function requires keywords to be used (this is likely to be improved soon).
+Object types (aka product types) in the Stencila Schema are represented as a `dataclass`, using the `kw_only` attribute.
+This means that all fields are keyword-only arguments.

 For example, to construct an article with a single "Hello world!" paragraph, you can construct `Article`, `Paragraph` and `Text`: